rocketbro/ccc-av-team/AV Team/CLC Engineer/description_CLCEngineer.md

 - Learns to handle HDMI cables, converters, and conference room AV setups

 #### Availability
-To be a junior Sunday School Prep operator, you need to be available during Sunday school seasons, once a week.
+To be a junior CLC Engineer, you need to be available during Sunday school seasons, once a week.

 <br>